 Pain is not the enemy; to feel pain is not something anyone looks forward to; I certainly don’t; but I have come to see the gift which arises from embracing it.
-At first it may bring you down to your knees; for me it can get to the point where I can feel very cold and can’t stop shaking, I easily cry and it can become hard to identify why I feel the way I do.
-Talking helps, although the shock can be so much that words seem to escape me and I feel as if someone simply has taken my vocal chords away; still I stay with the feeling.
+At first it may bring you down to your knees; for me it can get to the point where I can feel very cold and can’t stop shaking; I easily cry and it becomes hard to identify why I feel the way I do.
+Talking helps, although the shock can be so much that words feel as if they escape me and I feel as if someone simply has taken my vocal chords away; still I stay with the feeling.

-Today I held on and held on and kept reminding myself to be gentle with me.
-Reminding myself to be gentle with me has to be my priority and although hard at times, it is slowly but surely becoming my mantra.
-I know at a cognitive level that in accepting who I am and all that which happened to me, by embracing my old hurts, my shadow, I allow myself to feel love; a deep genuine love from me for me.
+Today I held on and held on and kept reminding myself that I needed to be gentle with me.
+Reminding myself that I need to focus on treating myself gently has to be my priority; and although hard at times; it is slowly but surely becoming my mantra.
+I know at a cognitive level that in accepting who I am and all the history I am made of; by embracing my old hurts, my shadow; I allow myself to feel loved– a deep genuine love from me for me.
 Only by feeling love can I offer it to anyone else.

-The old demons remind me of how much the hurt imposed stayed with me at a cellular level, whenever they return I know they are trying to show me something, to let out a bit of the trapped hurt yet I still wouldn’t wish what I go through at those time to even my worst enemy.
+The old demons remind me of how much the hurts imposed stayed with me at a cellular level.
+Whenever they return I know they are trying to show me something, to let out a bit of the trapped hurt yet I still wouldn’t wish what I go through at those times to anyone.
 There are times I will “win” and walk myself through the process quite easily.
 Other times it takes me a while to get back on my feet and feel alive again; at those times I forget these so called demons are but my inner child, parts of my cellular memory pushing forward asking/demanding to be healed, to be heard, to be loved.
 When I do recognize the emotions for what they are and what they are trying to show me is when I make peace with my demons and see that darkness is not to be afraid but embraced and loved, only in doing so can it be transmuted.
 Only in doing so can I retrain my brain and allow new connections; healthier neurological connections.

 The deeper the trauma, the harder it is to see clearly at those times.
-There are times when I have to just succumb and weep without knowing exactly what trigger me and why; at those times I have to trust that after the storm I will be able to understand why.
-Physical and mental abuse, traumatic events, isn’t something to simply be dismissed neither can you allow them to become the reason why you stopped living.
+There are times when I have to just succumb and weep without knowing exactly what triggered me and why; at those times I have to trust that after the storm I will be able to understand why.
+Physical and mental abuse, traumatic events, isn’t something to simply be dismissed neither can you allow them to become the reason or excuse to stop living.